The Law of the Iterated Logarithm for Two-Dimensional Stochastic Navier-Stokes Equations: I ntroduction

-where the state of the fluid is governed by the velocity field, $u^{\varepsilon}(t,y)\in \mathbb{R}^{2}$ and a scalar pressure field $p(t,y)$.
-A deterministic external force $f(t,y)\in \mathbb{R}^{2}$ is assumed to be given, along with a noise coefficient $\sigma(t,u^{\varepsilon}(t))$ of a Wiener process $W(\cdot)$, with properties provided later in Section 2.\\ The theory of large deviations has proved to be useful in many fields such as statistical mechanics, finance, queuing theory and communications.
-It is the study of events that have probability tending to zero exponentially fast and its aim is to determine the exact form of this rate of decay.
-For examples in applications we refer the reader to \cite{Budhiraja1, Ellis,Ganesh, Glasserman, Mandjes,Oono}.
-Another closely related area of study is moderate deviations, for which one proves the large deviations for the centered process multiplied by a rate of convergence slower than the rate used for large deviations. \\ The majority of work on large deviations regarding the stochastic Navier-Stokes equations has been established based on the weak convergence approach introduced by \cite{Budhiraja, BDM}.
-In \cite{Chueshov} this technique was applied to obtain the large deviation principle (LDP) for a general class of stochastic PDEs of which two-dimensional stochastic incompressible Navier-Stokes equation (SNSE) was a special case.
-For two-dimensional viscous, incompressible SNSE, this approach was taken in \cite{SSpaper} where the noise term converges to zero and in \cite{Bessaih2d} where the viscosity is set to vanish.
-As for moderate deviations, considering the same general class of SPDEs introduced in \cite{Chueshov} to achieve large deviations, authors in \cite{Zhai} proved the MDP on this class with multiplicative noise and in unbounded domain.
-For MDP in bounded domain, again weak convergence method was applied to obtain MDP for two-dimensional viscous, incompressible SNSE with multiplicative noise in \cite{Wang} and with L$\acute{e}$vy noise in \cite{Dong}.
-By this technique both moderate and large deviation principles were achieved in \cite{Chueshov,SSpaper, Wang} for two-dimensional incompressible stochastic Navier-Stokes equation.
-Our aim here is to revisit the classical method to bring another perspective and emphasize the applications it offers.
-Namely, we prove the MDP by Azencott method to obtain the Freidlin-Wentzell inequality, which plays a major role in proving the Strassen's compact LIL. \\ There are different forms of LIL in the literature with names Classical Khintchine LIL, Strassen's compact LIL, Chover's type LIL, and Chung's type LIL.
-For a more detailed introduction and history on each type we recommend \cite{Bingham} and for applications in fields such as finance we refer the reader to \cite{Gao, Zinchenko}.
-In this paper, we consider the Classical and Strassen's compact LIL for our model.
-After the first observation made by \cite{Stroock} (see Lemma 1.4.3), many authors have proved the Strassen's compact LIL as a consequence of their large or moderate deviation results (see for instance \cite{Baldi1, Carreras, Eddahbi, NZi, Ouahra}).
-Similarly, we use our result on MDP to achieve the Strassen's compact LIL.\\ We begin in Section 2 with some background on large deviations and the law of the iterated logarithm and provide statements of the main results along with notations needed for the rest of the paper.
-Section 3 is devoted to proving the moderate deviations by the Azencott method and as applications the two types of LIL are achieved in Section 4.
+where $p(t,y)$ and $u^{\varepsilon}(t,y)\in \mathbb{R}^{2}$ are the pressure and velocity fields, respectively.
+A deterministic external force $f(t,y)\in \mathbb{R}^{2}$ is assumed to be given, along with a noise coefficient $\sigma(t,u^{\varepsilon}(t))$ of a Wiener process $W(\cdot)$, with properties provided later in Section 2. \\ The Theory of large deviations has proved to be useful in many fields such as in statistical mechanics, finance, queuing theory and communications.
+For examples of applications we refer the reader to [9, 21, 23, 25, 27, 30].
+Another closely related area of study is moderate deviations, for which one proves large deviations for the centered process multiplied by a rate of convergence slower than the rate used for large deviations. \\ The majority of work on large deviations regarding the stochastic Navier-Stokes equations has been established based on the weak convergence approach introduced by [8, 10].
+In [16] this technique was applied to obtain the large deviation principle (LDP) for a general class of stochastic PDEs of which two-dimensional stochastic incompressible Navier-Stokes equation (SNSE) was a special case.
+For two-dimensional viscous, incompressible SNSE, this approach was taken in [35] where the noise term tends to zero and in [5] where the viscosity is set to vanish.
+As for moderate deviations, considering the same general class of SPDEs introduced in [16] to achieve large deviations, authors in [40] proved the MDP for this class with multiplicative noise and in unbounded domains.
+For MDP in a bounded domain, the weak convergence method was applied for two-dimensional viscous, incompressible SNSE with multiplicative noise in [38] and with L$\acute{e}$vy noise in [19].
+Our aim here is to revisit a classical method for large deviations, called the Azencott method in order to bring another perspective and emphasize the applications it offers.
+By proving the MDP by this method, we obtain the Friedlin-Wentzell inequality, which plays a major role in proving the Strassen's compact LIL. \\ There are different forms of LIL in the literature with names Classical Khintchine LIL, Strassen's compact LIL, Chover's type LIL, and Chung's type LIL.
+For a detailed introduction and history on each type we recommend [6] and for applications in fields such as finance, we refer the reader to [24, 41].
+Here we consider the Strassen's compact LIL for our model.
+After the observation first made by [18] (see Lemma 1.4.3), many authors have proved the Strassen's compact LIL as a consequence of their large or moderate deviation results (see for instance [1, 4, 14, 20, 29]).
+Similarly, we use our result on MDP to achieve the Strassen's compact LIL.\\ We begin in Section Two with some background on the law of the iterated logarithm and provide statements of the main results along with notations needed for the rest of the paper.
+Section Three is devoted to proving the MDP by the Azencott method and afterwards the compact LIL is established in Section Four.